joseph-garni/aptos-yield-mvp/README.md

 Extra:

 ## Thanks:
-Thanks to Greg and David at Aptos for their help in guiding this idea, and also Phil at EasyA for the initial ideadation session.
+Thanks to Greg and David at Aptos for their help in guiding this idea, and also Phil at EasyA for the spontaneous ideadation session on day 1.